When Is Medical Negligence To Blame For A Birth Injury?

 Offer Of Proof

-Some states that require the lawyers of medical malpractice plaintiffs to submit proof of negligence before the case can be brought the court.
+Some states require the lawyers of medical malpractice plaintiffs to submit proof of negligence before the case can be brought the court.

 In Massachusetts, a plaintiff’s lawyer must submit an Offer of Proof to a three-person committee, consisting of a Superior Court judge, a doctor from the same specialty as the healthcare provider the suit is against, and another lawyer.
 This committee will decide if there is sufficient evidence of medical negligence to allow the lawsuit to proceed.